10kh-at-rb/poodr/notes/chapter_2.md

 end

 ```
-This may seem hurt performance but right now the most important thing is not performance, but writing code that is easy to change.
+This may = hurt performance but right now the most important thing is not performance, but writing code that is easy to change.
 Also you already wrote code that calculated the diameter of a single wheel, now you have a method that makes it clear.
 This `diameter` method can now be used anytime just might need to find the diameter of just one wheel.

 Now for something a little more complicated, remember `gear_inches` from `Gear` class.